-Income received, and expenditure incurred, for restricted Financial liabilities and equity are classified according to purposes is separately accounted for within restricted the substance of the financial instrument's contractual funds.
-Realised and unrealised gains and losses on assets obligations, rather than the financial instrument's legal form. held by these funds are also allocated to the fund.
+Financial liabilities and equity are classified according to the substance of the financial instrument's contractual obligations, rather than the financial instrument's legal form.

 Cash and cash equivalents

 Cash and cash equivalents in the Group's Consolidated Statement of Financial Position consists of cash at bank, in hand, deposits, bank overdrafts and short term investments with an original maturity of three months or less.